 We conduct substantially all of our business in China.
 As the real estate industry is highly sensitive to business spending, credit conditions and personal discretionary spending levels, it tends to decline during general economic downturns.
 Accordingly, our results of operations, financial condition and prospects are subject, to a significant degree, to economic developments in China.
 While China's economy has experienced significant growth in the past three decades, growth has been uneven across different periods, regions and among various economic sectors of China.
 The PRC government may implement measures that are intended to benefit the overall economy even if they would be expected to have a negative effect on the real estate industry.
 The real estate industry is also sensitive to credit policies.
 In recent years, the PRC government adjusted the People's Bank of China's statutory deposit reserve ratio and benchmark interest rates several times in response to various economic situations.
 Any future monetary tightening may reduce the overall liquidity in the economy and reduce the amount of credit available for real estate purchase.
 Higher interest rates may increase borrowing costs for purchasers who rely on mortgage loans to finance their real estate purchase.
 These could negatively affect overall demand for real estate and adversely affect our operating and financial results.
-We cannot assure you that China will continue to have rapid or stable economic growth will not adversely impact the real estate industry.
+We cannot assure you that China will continue to have rapid or stable economic growth in the future or that changes in credit or other government policies that are intended to create stable economic growth will not adversely impact the real estate industry.